Team-1280-Training/Unit-5/README.md

         System.out.println("Welcome!");
         System.out.println("In this game, you start with $10.");
-        System.out.println("Every turn, you can bet some of your money (a stake)."); // Fix 7: added a semicolon here System.out.println("There is a 50% it is doubled, and a 50% you lose it.");
+        System.out.println("Every turn, you can bet some of your money (a stake)."); // Fix 7: added a semicolon here System.out.println("There is a 50% chance it is doubled, and a 50% chance you lose it.");
         System.out.println("You can quit at any time.
 The game also ends if you reach $0.");
         System.out.println();
     }